 Does it seem like everywhere you turn there’s another story about employee litigation?
 That’s because it’s disturbingly common.
-According to a 2015 study conducted by specialty insurance firm Hiscox, U.S. employers face about a 12% chance of employee litigation.
-For businesses with fewer than 500 employees, that percentage is higher—around 20%.
-The average cost to defend against these suits runs into six figures including lawyer’s fees and settlement costs.
+According to a 2015 study the specialty insurance firm Hiscox, U.S. conducted, employers face about a 12% chance of employee litigation.
+For businesses with fewer than 500 employees, that percentage climbs higher—to around 20%.
+The average cost to defend against these suits runs into six figures.
+That includes lawyer’s fees and settlement costs.
 Of those cases that go to trial, 25% result in a judgment for half a million dollars or more!
 But, why do employees sue their employer?

-Certainly some are, whether intentionally or because they just haven’t kept up with the complex and ever changing area of employment law.
+Certainly, some are, whether intentionally or because they just haven’t kept up with the complex and ever-changing area of employment law.
 But many employers settle employee lawsuits regardless of whether they are in the wrong just to keep the cost of litigation to a minimum.
-While it’s possible to carry insurance against such lawsuits, it’s also very important to understand why employee litigation happens in the first place.
+It’s possible to carry insurance against such lawsuits.
+However, it’s also very important to understand why employee litigation happens in the first place.

 Common Types of Employee Lawsuits

 ● Wage and hour violations (overtime, minimum wage, etc.)